LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 * **Auto accept**: This means conversations will automatically enter your list and be sorted without any action on your end, and your conversation list will automatically update when a new conversation is added.
 This is a more popular configuration for call centers.
 * **Advanced mode**: For this option, incoming messages will ‘ring’ in your workspace and you’ll have to manually click to open and move this conversation to your conversation list, sorted by SLA.
 If you do not click to accept an incoming conversation and other agents are available, it will circle and ring to other available agents.
-* **Manual mode (Ring All Agents)**: This option means a conversation will ring all online agents simultaneously when an incoming messaging conversation comes into LiveEngage.
+* **Manual mode (Ring All Agents)**: This option means a conversation will ring all online agents simultaneously when an incoming messaging conversation comes into the Conversational Cloud.
 Given 2 agents answer at the same time, an indication to a “losing” agent after one was assigned.

 **Auto accept:**
 ![image alt text](img/autoaccept.jpg){:class="newagent"}